Trump considers re-joining Pacific trade pact he once spurned - Journal du Cameroun

 – A damaging flip-flop? –

-The TPP members, including Canada, Mexico and Japan, proceeded without the United States after Trump pulled out, and signed the sweeping new agreement last month, signaling that Washington risked missing the boat.
+The TPP members, including Canada, Mexico and Japan, proceeded without the United States after Trump pulled out, and signed the sweeping new agreement last month.

-The Washington Post reported that Trump had made the sudden decision to reconsider TPP during a meeting with legislators and state governors on trade.

-Some said joining the trade pact could strengthen the US position in the current trade spat with China, which is not a party to the agreement.
+Some experts have said joining the trade pact could strengthen the US position in their current trade spat with China, which is not a party to the agreement.

-Critics said exiting the agreement had been a strategic gift to China, which stood to strengthen its trade dominance in the region as the United States retreated.
+Critics said exiting the agreement had been a strategic gift to Beijing, which stood to strengthen its regional trade dominance as the United States retreated.

 Farm groups and political leaders from US agricultural states have been most outspoken in denouncing Trump’s trade confrontations with Europe and China, which until recently appeared ready to boil over into all-out trade war.